mozilla/data-docs/src/metrics/index.md

 # Standard Metrics

+> **⚠** Some of the information in this section is obsolete.
+For an up to date explanation of accepted metrics used at Mozilla, [contact the Data team](../concepts/getting_help.md).

 This section provides an overview of standard metrics used at Mozilla.
 Here you'll find the definitions and descriptions for each.